sketchplugins/plugin-directory/README.md

 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
-- [Layer Renamer](https://github.com/leonardpauli/layer-renamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Layer Styles Manager](https://gumroad.com/l/sketch-shared-styles-manager), by Jaer Pollux: A fast and easy way to manage all your layer styles.
 No more hassle with long and complex style names, or renaming tons of styles because you misspelled a folder name.
 - [Layers to X](https://github.com/asp55/sketch-plugin-layers-to-x), by Andrew S. Parnell: Quickly turn layers into groups, artboards, and symbols.
 - [lazyboards](https://github.com/lazybearcreations/sketch-lazyboards), by Adam Bruzon: Artboard tools to help you with tedious batch tasks.